josugoar/archive/tcpx/quic.md

 # MULTIPROCESSING

 * 1 READ CIRC BUFFER PER CLIENT AND 1 WRITE BUFFER FOR MAIN THREAD (or 1 per client?)

-NO MQ NEEDED WITH THIS APPROACH??
-* hash map [connection id] -> (thread, queue)
-* 1 MQ PER THREAD AND 1 MQ FOR MAIN THREAD
-    * Send number of bytes read and connection id (and stream id if applicable)